skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 | wrong_tag_oos                                                                                                              | 0.58      | 0.72   | 0.64     | 136     |
 | wrong_tags_aoos                                                                                                            | 0.30      | 0.69   | 0.42     | 99      |

 We expect cleanlab to perform even better once our model test accuracies improve.

-# References
+Cleanlab wont be very useful if the model is already performing poorly.

+## Minimizing tagging errors at source

+Here are some recommendations we found useful to prevent future tagging noise.

+* Proper onboarding session + 1-2 review sessions *with the annotators*

+* Tagging Guidelines - To define proper intent classes [add info on mutual exclusivity and supporting tags, tradeoff between complexity and number of tags]

+* Examples for exceptional cases - Tracking these would be helpful for designing/modifying intent definitions in the future. [add examples]

+* Inter-annotator agreement type tagging is helpful for long-term test sets.
+Test sets serve as metrics for future plans and hence should have no label noise.
+Set up separate tog jobs for every annotator (2-3).
+Each instance would eventually get X tags (X is the number of annotators). [add reference]